pudly/schmopera-hugo/content/articles/aria-guides-voi-che-sapete.md

 youtube_url = ""

 +++
 * This first phrase **(1)** is simple and straightforward, and leaves you lots of room to decide on how confident a performer Cherubino is.
 The first two bars can easily pass for mechanical or unmusical, if your Cherubino is a shy starter; if he's on the braver side, there's a bit of machismo in this angular, swaggery beginning.
-You can do a lot with the \[v} in "Voi", giving it some spin and pitch ahead of time so your vowel lands right on the downbeat.
+You can do a lot with the \[v\] in "Voi", giving it some spin and pitch ahead of time so your vowel lands right on the downbeat.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590609091/media/2020/05/AriaGuide-Voi-p1-annotated_fzvxq3.jpg){{% /md %}}